Todd Blackledge: Professional career

-Blackledge was the seventh pick and second quarterback selected in the first round of the 1983 NFL Draft, chosen by the Kansas City Chiefs.
+Blackledge was the seventh pick and second quarterback selected in the first round of the 1983 NFL draft, chosen by the Kansas City Chiefs.
 He was picked behind John Elway (#1, Baltimore) but ahead of Dan Marino (#27, Miami), astounding both Marino (who believed that he was better than Blackledge) and Blackledge himself (who had expected to be picked in the middle of the round).
 He was also drafted ahead of Hall of Famer Jim Kelly (#14 Buffalo), as well as Tony Eason (#15, New England) and Ken O'Brien (#22, New York Jets).
 He was the last quarterback drafted in the first round by the Chiefs until Patrick Mahomes three decades later.

 Blackledge was a Chief for five seasons (1983–1987) before ending his career with the Pittsburgh Steelers (1988–1989).
-He served mainly as a back-up to Pro-Bowl QB Bill Kenney in Kansas City.
+He served mainly as a back-up to Bill Kenney in Kansas City starting only 24 of 40 possible games and completing just 49% of his passes for 4,510 yards, 26 touchdowns and 32 interceptions.

-Blackledge was the backup to Bubby Brister in Pittsburgh his final two seasons, going 2-3 in games started due to Brister's injury.
+Blackledge was the backup to Bubby Brister in Pittsburgh his final two seasons, going 2–3 in games started due to Brister's injury.

-Overall, Blackledge was 15-14 as a starter in the NFL, throwing for 5,286 yards with 29 touchdowns and 38 interceptions.